States Parties

 Saint Lucia

-Saint Lucia was one of the co-sponsors of the 2021 UN General Assembly resolution on the TPNW, which called 'upon all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date'.[1]
+Saint Lucia participated in the First Meeting of States Parties to the TPNW (1MSP) in Vienna in June 2022.
+It was also one of the co-sponsors for the 2022 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date.'[1]

 ---|---|---|